Buying A Steel Guitar

 Of course, Ricky's are tops!
 They don't make them anymore, so you have to find a used one.
 They stopped manufacturing them in the 1950's.
 Bakelite is the same as bowling ball material.
 So remember...
 BAKELITE!
 They sound awesome!
 But make sure the seller doesn't brag about replacing any parts when selling it.
 Replaced parts means lost original sound and you won't like what you hear.
 You want all original, or no sale.
 If the volume and tone pots have been replaced, DON'T buy it!!!
 It won't sound as good as you should expect.
 Newer is not always better.
 Replacing the pots ruins the sound!!!
 And if the seller says they're not sure if the pots are original... they're likely not!

-You can sit or stand while playing, but I like to sit because I use the foot volume pedal.
+You can sit or stand while playing, but I like to sit when I use the foot volume pedal.
 I never liked using my hand to work the volume control knob.
 It's just something that I've never gotten used to.
 I agree with Jerry Byrd that the foot volume pedal is the way to go.
 But you'll be amazed watching Bobby Ingano (one of my favorite artists) use his volume control for everything from volume swells to violin sounds on his Frypan.

 I've owned both the 6-string long-scale and an 8-string short-scale.
 The Frypan guitar pictured on the left (in the photo to the right) is called a "long scale" model" and is 24 1/2" inches long.

-The long scale is my favorite as it produces a sweeter, prettier, richer tone due to that extra 2 1/2 inches of string length.
-I also like the longer slides.
+The long scale is my favorite as it produces a sweeter, pretty, richer tone due to that extra 2 1/2 inches of string length.
+I also like the long slides.

 The Frypan guitar pictured on the right is called a "short scale" model" and is 22" inches long.

-The short scale is by far the most popular, since it is easier to play faster songs with minimal bar twisting due to the frets being closer together.
-The Sound is still great!
+The short-scale is by far the most popular, since it is easier to play faster songs with minimal bar twisting due to the frets being closer together.
+The tone is still great!
 It's a good all around choice.
 The neck width is identical on both models (whether 6 or 8 string), but the strings are farther apart on the 6-string.